buccancs/gsr_rgbt_project/docs/documentation_strategy.md

 4. **Use Tables**: Use Markdown tables for tabular data.
 5. **Use Links**: Use links to reference other documents or external resources.

+### Testing Documentation

+1. **Test Structure**: Document the structure of tests (unit, smoke, regression) and how they are organized.
+2. **Test Coverage**: Document what components are covered by tests and what aspects of each component are tested.
+3. **Test Execution**: Provide instructions for running tests, including any required setup or configuration.
+4. **Test Mocking**: Document the mocking strategy for external dependencies, such as hardware devices or third-party libraries.
+5. **Test Data**: Document the test data used for testing, including how to generate or obtain it.
+6. **Test Edge Cases**: Document the edge cases that are tested and how they are handled.
+7. **Test Maintenance**: Provide guidelines for maintaining and updating tests as the codebase evolves.

 ### Code Documentation

 1. **Use Docstrings**: Document all classes, methods, and functions with docstrings following the Google style guide.